Anti-transgender movement in the United Kingdom

-The early 21st century has seen a rise in and increasing organisation around anti-transgender sentiment in the United Kingdom.
-The most common strain is that of gender-critical feminism, although anti-trans advocacy in Britain exists across the political spectrum.
-The movement has led to substantial rollbacks in the rights of transgender people, including in the areas of gender self-identification, access to gender-affirming care, education, sports, the justice system, and access to social services.
+The early 21st century has seen a rise of anti-transgender sentiment in the United Kingdom and increasing organisation in support of it.
+The most common strain is that of gender-critical feminism, although anti-trans advocacy in Britain exists across the political spectrum, including anti-feminists.
+The movement has led to substantial rollbacks in the rights of transgender people, including in the areas of gender self-identification, access to gender-affirming care, education, access to sport, the justice system, and access to social services.

 Background

 Gender Recognition Act 2004

 In 1970, a judge ruled that transgender individuals in the United Kingdom could not change the sex recorded on their birth certificates.
 Following legal advocacy by trans rights organisations, the European Court of Human Rights issued a ruling that the UK government's policy was in breach of human rights.
 This led to the implementation of the Gender Recognition Act 2004 (GRA).
-The GRA allowed trans individuals to change their legal sex if they obtained a medical diagnosis of gender dysphoria and had lived for two years in their "acquired" gender.
+The GRA allowed trans individuals to change their legal sex if they obtained a medical diagnosis of gender dysphoria and had lived for two years as their "acquired" gender.

 In June 2020, the European Commission said these medical requirements were "intrusive" and inconsistent with international human rights standards.
-In 2021, the Parliamentary Women and Equalities Committee and the United Nations Independent Expert on sexual orientation and gender identity also called for the adoption of gender self-identification to be the policy.
+In 2021, the Parliamentary Women and Equalities Committee and the United Nations Independent Expert on sexual orientation and gender identity also called for the adoption of gender self-identification as policy.